terencezl/terencezl.github.io/_posts/2024-01-06-stateless-pipeline-with-async-stream.md

 ### Stacking up

 We can create multiple stages of the pipeline by adding more `map()` and `buffered()`/`buffer_unordered()`.
 Why would we do that?
 After all, our pipeline is stateless, so we don't have many resources to manage, so why do we still need different stages?
 Well, consider a pipeline that downloads from a source, and uploads to a destination.
 Even if the common "resource" is just a stateless client, the source and destination servers might exhibit different capacities and rate limiting rules.
 Using the same number of workers might not be compatible with both - one might be under the rate limit, the other might blow over.
 Our pipeline will then exhibit a modal behavior, swinging from all workers working on one stage, to all workers working on another at a time.
 In a way, the resources are external, and we need to capture that.
-By having separate stages, we can configure different number of workers to match the external capacities.
+By having separate stages, we can configure different numbers of workers to match the external capacities.
 Different stages will then work continuously to overlap with other stages.
 Let's write it out:

 ```rust
 const N_TASKS: usize = 8;